namespacelabs/examples/strapi/01-simple/README.md

 This example demonstrates how to package an existing complex server stack: a Strapi backend + a Next.js frontend.

 The code skeleton is generated using `yarn create strapi-starter my-project next-blog`.

-The default Strapi config is used: committed media and sqllite as the database.
+Using the default Strapi configuration from the starter project: committed media and sqllite as the database.

 To make it work with Namespace, the following changes were made: